thephez/dash-docs/_includes/references.md

 {% endcomment %}

 {% comment %}<!-- Terms; must have tooltip description in "quotes"; alphabetical order -->{% endcomment %}
+[blocktransactions]: /en/developer-reference#blocktxn "A P2P Networking data structure used to provide some of the transactions in a block as requested"
+[blocktransactionsrequest]: /en/developer-reference#getblocktxn "A P2P Networking data structure used to list transaction indexes in a block being requested by a peer"
 [coinbase block height]: /en/developer-reference#term-coinbase-block-height "The current block's height encoded into the first bytes of the coinbase field"
 [data-pushing opcode]: https://en.bitcoin.it/wiki/Script#Constants "Any opcode from 0x01 to 0x4e which pushes data on to the script evaluation stack"
+[headerandshortids]: /en/developer-reference#cmpctblock "A P2P Networking data structure used to relay a block header, the short transactions IDs used for matching already-available transactions, and a select few transactions which a peer may be missing"
 [key index]: /en/developer-guide#term-key-index "An index number used in the HD wallet formula to generate child keys from a parent key"
 [key pair]: /en/developer-guide#term-key-pair "A private key and its derived public key"
 <!-- Inventory Messages -->